magento/architecture/design-documents/service-isolation/inter-service-communication.md

     }
 }
 ```
-Usually DTOs implementations are models in real modules so we need a class to be initialized when client code communicates with a
+Usually DTOs implementations are models in real modules but we need a class to be initialized when client code communicates with a
-remote service and simple DTOs will sufice.
+remote service and for that simple DTOs will suffice.

 #### The invoker
 The invoker will be a part of Magento\Framework and will be present in every node installation.
 Invoker's job is to find a remote node's